schwarzie2478/learning-az-204/docs/unsorted/DVZ Random notes.md

 dacpac ( [guide](https://developer.platform.ibz.be/docs/default/component/guides/guides/dacpac/))  -->OK
 -> what about roll-back?

--> what is b in USE [stay.singlepermit.b]  probably database -> Identity_insert allow ( --> OK)
+-> what is b in USE [stay.singlepermit.b]  probably database (fullyqualified servername?)
+-> Identity_insert allow ( --> OK)
 -> Attachment Table : position of varchar columns (-->not relevant, only for high volume data retrieval could this matter: solved)
 -> Attachment Table : choice varchar nvarchar: FA/TA/ developer